 Each spring since 2008, 40 to 60 volunteers have signed on and suited up to collect eelgrass (Zostera marina), a simple seagrass that once thrived in the coastal bays of Virginia, but was virtually wiped out in the 1930s by disease and hurricane.
-Over the past decade nearly 500 volunteers have given 2,175 hours to the effort.
+Over more than a decade nearly 500 volunteers have given 2,175 hours to the effort.

 In the early 1930s, a noxious slime mold and the powerful Chesapeake-Potomac Hurricane combined to devastate seagrass meadows in Virginia’s coastal bays.
 While seagrasses did regenerate in the Chesapeake, they never returned to Virginia's other coastal bays.

 A patch of eelgrass was discovered in 1999 in a seaside bay off the Eastern Shore.
 It may have taken root from seeds that had drifted down from Chincoteague Bay.
 According to Dr. Robert "JJ" Orth from the Virginia Institute of Marine Science (VIMS), "That’s when the light went on that conditions there might be ripe for recovery, as long as there was a source of seeds."

 As eelgrass collapsed, it created a ripple effect.
 With the loss of this critical nursery habitat, commercially important bay scallops completely disappeared from Virginia’s waters.

 But after more than 80 years, the tide may be turning.

 We are working with VIMS on an effort to produce and grow scallops from larvae to juvenile size.
 3 million of VIMS’ bay scallop larvae are currently being raised in TNC setting tanks.